Blog Layout

 The simple construction and sturdy materials of a container make them ideal for renovations and construction, whether it’s a single-container home or something more extensive.

-Myth: Shipping Container Homes Are Expensive
+Myth #3: Shipping Container Homes Are Expensive

-Building a comfortable and attractive shipping container home will cost just as much, if not more, money than traditional housing.
+Lastly, some people claim building a comfortable and attractive shipping container home will cost just as much, if not more, money than traditional housing.

 Fact: Container Homes Started as Affordable Alternatives